Gas plants trial hears from IT consultant allegedly hired to wipe hard drives

 TORONTO — The trial of two former senior political aides is hearing from a private IT consultant who was allegedly hired to wipe clean several hard drives in ex-premier Dalton McGuinty's office.

-Peter Faist, who is not charged in the case, told the court he signed an immunity agreement before giving a statement to provincial police as part of their investigation.
+Peter Faist — who is not charged in the case involving the alleged destruction of documents related to two cancelled gas plants — told the court he signed an immunity agreement before giving a statement to provincial police as part of their investigation.

 Prosecutors allege Faist was hired to wipe clean about 20 hard drives in McGuinty's office in 2013.